There are a number of reasons why people want to buy management rights off-the-plan.

 In carrying out initial financial due diligence, find out the likely settlement time frame?
 Is there enough time to obtain letting appointments from owners?
 Enough time to find tenants?
 Some marketing and advertising needs a long lead-in time especially in holiday buildings.
 Often, the developer or its selling agent will provide you with a projected profit and loss statement.
 That projection will usually be for the second or even the third year in a holiday complex.

 As above, make sure your own accountant verifies the projections and identifies and checks any underlying assumptions.
-It could take three to six months to fully tenant a permanent complex.
+It could take some months to fully tenant a permanent complex.
 My clients tell me it can easily take 18 months or more to achieve projected occupancy levels in a holiday building.

 Projected profit does not equal cashflow!
 Depending on the size of the complex, net cashflow (before interest) could be 10 percent or more below projected net profit.
-Consider preparing separate cashflow forecasts.
-Again, get your accountant to assist in this regard.
+Your accountant should prepare a separate cashflow forecast.

 Tip number seven